-UK fiancee, partner and spouse visa applications are processed by the UK Border Agency (UKBA) under the same category – settlement.
+UK fiancee, partner and spouse visa applications are processed by UK Visas and Immigration (UKVI), formerly UK Border Agency (UKBA), under the same category – settlement.
 Therefore, there is no difference in processing time between these types of visas.
 The actual length of time it takes the immigration authorities to process a UK marriage visa application varies from country to country and cannot be predicted for individual cases with any accuracy.
 Complex settlement applications involving applicants with prior criminal, visa refusal or entry denial records typically require further administrative processing which may cause significant delays in the UKBA assessment process.
 Some straightforward cases may also be put on hold as all UK visa applications are processed in the order received.

 The UKBA service standards for settlement applications are outlined in the official guide to visa processing times.
 According to the guide, UKBA visa-issuing offices overseas aim to process 95 per cent of partner, spousal and fiancee visa applications within 12 weeks of submission, and 100 per cent within 24 weeks from the date the application is accepted for processing.
 However, the actual processing time may vary depending on a range of factors, including individual circumstances and the overall complexity of a specific case, as well as the country of application; thus sometimes causing regional backlogs.
 Some British Consulates, Embassies and High Commissions are more efficient than others with most settlement applications being processed within six to eight weeks.